mattis-code/neurotoken-zk-health-system/docs/ARCHITECTURE_OVERVIEW.md

 # Architecture Overview
-Layered architecture for BHBR, BHT and ZK Light Engine.
+This document describes the layered architecture for NeuroToken ZK Health System™…